stephen3m/student-management-ui/README.md

    cd student-management-ui
    ```

-4. Install the required dependencies:
+3. Install the required dependencies:

    ```
    npm install
    ```

-6. Start the development server:
+4. Start the development server:

    ```
    npm start
    ```

-8. Open your web browser and visit http://localhost:3000 to access the application.
+5. Open your web browser and visit http://localhost:3000 to access the application.

+For setting up the backend part of this project, refer to https://github.com/stephen3m/student-management-service for instructions.

 ## Usage
 The Student Management System frontend provides the following main features: